Chris-J-Patrick/3-Body-Simulation/README.md

 Planned enhancements include:

-- **Advanced force calculation algorithms**: I plan to implement more efficient methods for calculating gravitational forces, such as:
+- **Advanced force calculation algorithms**: Plan to implement more efficient methods for calculating gravitational forces, such as:
   - **Barnes-Hut algorithm**: This approach reduces the complexity of force calculations from \(O(n^2)\) to \(O(n \log n)\), making the simulation scale better for a larger number of bodies.

-- **Energy conservation and collision physics**: We will introduce more realistic physical behaviors during collisions, such as handling energy loss and momentum conservation.
+- **Energy conservation and collision physics**:  Will introduce more realistic physical behaviors during collisions, such as handling energy loss and momentum conservation.
 This will allow for more accurate simulations of inelastic collisions and merging of bodies.

 - **UI enhancements**: Add controls for adjusting the simulation speed, pausing/resuming the simulation, and resetting the bodies.